BoCao2019/Nick-seq/README.md

 Then combine the NT and TdT results getting from previous R script were merged using **TdT_positive+NT_negative.R**, **TdT_negative+NT_positive.R**.
 The output files (CSV files; Excel format) contain the read coverage ratio information for the putative nick sites.
 The output file could be opened in excel and result in final tables and figures: **Figure 4, Supplementary Figure 2, Supplementary Table 5**.

-The results for AP site on plasmid using the same workflow except change the reference sequence in Bowtie2 with the plasmid sequence and generate the final tables and figures: **Figure 4, Table 2, Supplementary Figure 2, Supplementary Table 6**.
+The results for AP site on plasmid using the same workflow except changing the reference sequence in **Bowtie2** with the plasmid sequence and used for preparing the final tables and figures: **Figure 4, Table 2, Supplementary Figure 2, Supplementary Table 6**.